nuzillard/KnapsackSearch/README.md

 applies an in-place correction.

-Applying `novalence.py` to files from KnapsackSearch before importing them in ACD software is generally a good idea.

 `python mySDWriter.py`

 prints a simple demo of this module.
 It shows how RDKit writes a mol block for a molecule